1 week later I'm 8,000 days

 006

-made debut at Toasters' show sixth month June 16, 1999 with some of the more hard-to-get interviews so far.
-Delivering big names from three waves and four decades of ska music in 64 compact pages + vinyl bumpersticker guaranteed not to crack or crumble in Rochester weather.
-You can't get that anywhere else.
-Perhaps they made the cover price more delectable & reasonable among cheap ska people, not to mention roadside vandals.
+made debut at Toasters' show in sixth month June 16, 1999 with more hard to get interviews.
+Same day Ivy Astra turned 24, and Jah Crunchy 40.
+Delivering bigger names from three waves four decades of ska music in 64 pages + a vinyl sticker, you can't get that anywhere else.
 Praised by many a band and fan.
-Cover art here had a serious turn and then took a lighter tone with the second run; photo by F.S.
-McCarthy, caricature by Brian J. Robbins.
-Kress was now at Oswego finishing his degree and interviewed Pilfers & Spring Heeled Jack for old times sake w/ help from Alex Wegner & John Huber.
-E* was refueling big ol jet airliners and delivered some Blackouts Geneseo, Scofflaws Fredonia and Pilfers Cortland photos.
-Over a year since the last, it turned out better than expected and was worth the time, featuring 60+ music/ 40 print reviews (not that numbers are important).
-A semi-complete Mark Foggo discography plus little articles about early USA compilations.
-Lost Buffalo NY interviews with Reel Big Fish by Thom Nicolette and Rancid's Brett Reed unfortunately never made the cut or the following issue/ see below.
+Cover here was serious then took a lighter tone with the second run.
+Kress was now at Oswego finishing his degree so interviewed Pilfers & Spring Heeled Jack w/ help from Alex Wegner & John Huber.
+Mearns was refueling big ol' jet airliners and delivered some Blackouts Geneseo, Scofflaws Fredonia, Pilfers Cortland photos.
+Over a year since the last, it turned out better than expected and was worth the time, featuring 60+ music/ 40 print reviews.
+An incomplete Mark Foggo discog plus little articles about 80s NY/ Boston compilations.
+Lost interviews w/ Reel Big Fish by Thom Nicolette and Rancid's Brett Reed (Buffalo NY) unfortunately never made the cut or the following issue.

-Music is often about keeping records; without an attention to detail we are nothing.
-On 4/9 Matt Austin turns 20 and Pietasters' 'Bitter' is in Never Been Kissed starring Drew Barrymore.
-This electronic anthology site was compiled late 28 April 1999 as a last minute senior final for an independent study course on history & new media.
-Its basic HTML was updated once mid-January 2000.
-In mid-January 2002 things were added, a bunch of scan retouch done for galleries.
+Music is about keeping records, without attention to detail we are nothing.
+On 4/9 Matt Austin turns 20 and Pietasters 'Bitter' is in Never Been Kissed starring Drew Barrymore.
+This site was compiled late 28 APR 99 as last minute senior final for an independent study on history & new media.
+Its basic HTML was updated once mid-January 2000, in mid-January 2002 things were added, a bunch of scan retouch done for galleries.
 Since then, it's been up & down and probably won't be changed too often.
-Maybe as a home for archived content when we can?
-Timeline reconstructed mostly from memory but did consult the wall & paper trail a few times.
-Reading and writing liner notes in detail – shout it from the Windows 98.
+Maybe as a home for archived content when needed?
+Timeline reconstructed mostly from memory but had to consult the paper trail a few times.
+Reading and writing liner notes in detail, shout it from the Windows 98.

-I hadn't seen either Dan or "the Pietaster" in over a year 'til that surreal 21+ and not-ska-crowd Bug Jar show.
-Delivered uncle Buck a copy and he mentioned some funny sad but true last laughs about the Abby clash of #3, plus news of a large embezzelment scandal just broke at the world's top ska label - But this man's got 99 lives.
-(Among classic drunken rambling about the marketing of satin flight jackets etc.)
+I hadn't seen either Dan or Denis in over a year 'til that surreal 21+ and not-ska-crowd Bug Jar show.
+Delivered uncle Buck a copy and he mentioned funny sad but true last laughs about the Abby clash of HP#3, plus a large embezzelment scandal just broke at the world's top ska label – but this man's got 99 lives.
+All among drunken ramblings about marketing satin flight jackets!

-5 years + 1 day after mag was named, midwestern favorites Johnny Socko played in Mishawaka, IN at a diy space called Hoi Polloi but we missed it 6-18-99.
+5 years + 1 day after our 'zine was named, midwestern favorites Johnny Socko played Mishawaka, IN at a diy space called Hoi Polloi (missed it) 6/18/99.
 Venue closed soon after & Carla sent us a shirt.
-Wood$tock burns as Napster starts up, establishing itself the largest tape trading community in history.
-This was last issue assembled at the old 14534 apartment and since we moved again, its phantom address changed [to Professionals' box] likely for the last time.
-Now its 1-3-3-4-7 almost every day.
+Wood$tock burns as Napster starts up, establishing itself the largest tape-trading community in history.
+006 was final HP assembled at the old 14534 apartment and since we moved again, its phantom address changed [to Professionals' box] likely for the last time.
+Now it's 1-3-3-4-7 almost every day.

-Back in the city limits, Fritz's ska TV show is in full gear and with it the help of a weekly mention.
+Back in city limits, Fritz's ska TV show is in gear and with it the help of a weekly mention.
 We get about 95% crank calls or people who want nineties dancehall – "I'd love a Babycham" she exclaimed.
-Matt K phones up almost every episode and when in London, he went to Gaz Rockin' Blues & used Mayall's mobile to call mom & dad back at the hotel!
-Respect to Jeff from R.U.S.H., the local skinhead firm 1989, and Incosi for telling us to keep it copasetic.
+Matt Katz phones up almost every episode and when in London, he went to Gaz's Rockin' Blues & used Mayall's mobile to call mom & dad back at the hotel!
+Respect to Jeff from R.U.S.H. (our local skinhead firm '89), and Incosi for keeping it copasetic.

 I went to the Hoi Polloi website.